2025 MODULES FOR THE ETHICS CENTER MENTORING PROGRAM:

 MODULES

 Module 1.
-Political Trauma, Political Resilience and the Death of Democracy.
-Kristen Renwick Monroe, Political Psychology and Ethics, UCI Ethics Center Director, UCI.
+Political Resilience, Political Trauma and the Death of Democracy.
+Kristen Monroe, Political Psychology and Ethics, UCI Ethics Center Director, UCI and Sunny Sun, Stanford University.

 Kristen MonroeIn this module, students will learn how to (1) craft a literature review and (2) analyze narrative-interpretive interview data.
 We do so by working on a book about Jewish emigres from the Third Reich, people who left their homeland because their lives were threatened and their country was changing from a republic to a totalitarian state.
 Extensive interviews have been completed and will be analyzed to ask what this unique group of people has to tell us that is relevant today about (1) what causes the politics of hate, (2) how democracies die, as the Weimar Republic did, (3) how they forged amazing lives in the new world, despite significant trauma they encountered in leaving.
 Students will prepare a literature review of the scholarly work on the demise of democracy.
 They will then be taught how to analyze an interview to understand how the speaker views the world and what that person can tell us that is relevant to our understanding of democracy and political resilience.